 My mother’s passing in 2007 made me reevaluate my priorities.
 Teaching, supervising a teaching staff of five, AND running a retail store was leaving me very little time for family.
 So in 2008 I sold the store and teaching studio to Andy and Teresa Martin and began seeking a full-time public school teaching position.
 However, in 2008 budgets were declining, schools were laying off teachers, and my search was unsuccessful.
 I did, however, find a new career as a substitute teacher.

 I missed teaching Kindermusik and in 2013 and returned to Great Northwest Music to teach Kindermusik as well other music classes and lessons.
-In 2017 I reestablished Music4Kids as a separate entity from Great Northwest Music, now renting space there for my Kindermusik classes, piano classes, and lessons.
+In 2017 I reestablished Music4Kids as a separate entity from Great Northwest Music, and in 2018 moved to my current location in a beautifully renovated building at 141 NW C Street up on the 2nd floor.

 It is my goal as a Kindermusik teacher to create an atmosphere of family in our classes where everyone feels loved and finds that their life is more joyous because Kindermusik is a part of it.
 I want you to know how dear you and your children are to me.
 I miss you when you are absent and my heart hurts a bit when for one reason or another you must take a break from Kindermusik or your children graduate from the program and I don’t see you for awhile.

-One young lady who began with me as a two year old and went through the entire Kindermusik program some years ago just recently began singing in the Rogue Community Chorus, which I direct.
-She is like family to me and it means so much to have her in my life again.
+Several previous Kindermusik students who are now adults have come back into my musical life when they joined the Rogue Singers, a community choir I direct that meets at Rogue Community College.
 The next milestone in my teaching will be when I have my first 2nd generation student – the student of a former student.
 It’s already within the realm of possibility…I just met up with a former children’s choir student who has three little ones…it could happen any day now!